hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 The idea is that failure checks are almost always the same: check for an error, return the error if it exists, otherwise continue.
-It is more [DRY][] to abstract that into a helper method or a macro.
+The [DRY][] thing to do is to abstract the common pattern into a helper method or a macro.
 And again,
 a common theme in all of these Rust implementations is that there is a compile-time guarantee that every error is handled.